Kristina01111000/Drws_site/README.md

 For next week:
-Try to add him to the analytics for syrnaturalhealing Add link to SRS course above virtual visits, call it short Dr. W’s video lessons
+Try to add him to the analytics for syrnaturalhealing

 12/30
 For next week:
-Go over all the quizzes again, see what i can do to make them better Figure out how to get people from app to give them an account on GH, different levels of membership
+Figure out how to get people from app to give them an account on GH, different levels of membership

 tax stuff ready soon